yusufaine/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-️:heavy_exclamation_mark: :computer: To clear the recipe book without the confirmation, users simply have to include the prefix `-f` after the `clear` command.
+️:heavy_exclamation_mark: :computer: To clear the recipe book without the confirmation, you can include the prefix `-f` after the `clear` (forced clear) command.
 McKitchen is only able to restore the default sample recipes by running `reset`.
 Currently, McKitchen isn't able to undo actions in the application so use this feature with caution!

 </div>